rivue/Gamified-Study-Tool/README.md

                 for normal users there could be an i-card button used to see course files or something, maybe users could add a note for each unit or something
-                - add an option on both the library carousel screen and in the actual library page itself do vthisv right after ^this^
+                - add an option on both the library carousel screen and in the actual library page itself
+                - backfill true / false for is_public (true)
+        do vthisv right after ^this^
         - ⭐️ visibility of different courses? are they all public like quizlet or am I trying to form a tight knit group like clash royale?
+            - Note: see grok for potential implementation, and ask grok abt enums for roles (creator, member, maintainer, etc...)
             - ⭐️ default public, creator can toggle private / public both in course creation and after course is created
             - ⭐️ add ability / a page for searching for public courses
             - ⭐️ for private, users would need some sort of short invite code, but maybe don't necessarily need to be friends for now, maybe it could be like kahoot or something where they don't have to be friends